Revisiting the de Rham-Witt complex: The Derived de Rham-Witt Complex

 for all $R \in \SCRf$; here $R^{(1)} \to R$ denotes the Frobenius endomorphism of $R$. \end{remark}

-\begin{remark} For any commutative $\F_p$-algebra $R$, there is a canonical map $L\Omega_{R} \to \Omega^*_{R/\F_p}$, which is uniquely determined by the requirement that it depends functorially on $R$ and is the identity when $R$ is a polynomial algebra over $\F_p$.
-Using the conjugate filtration of Remark \ref{ddr}, one can show that this map is a quasi-isomorphism when $R$ is a smooth algebra over a perfect field of characteristic $p$ (see \cite[Cor.
-3.10]{BhattdR}). \end{remark}
+\begin{remark} For any commutative $\F_p$-algebra $R$, there is a canonical map $L\Omega_{R} \to \Omega^*_{R/\F_p}$, which is uniquely determined by the requirement that it depends functorially on $R$ and is the identity when $R$ is a polynomial algebra over $\F_p$ (Remark~\ref{sebix}).
+Using the conjugate filtration of Remark \ref{ddr}, one can show that this map is a quasi-isomorphism when $R$ is a smooth algebra over a perfect field $k$ of characteristic $p$ (see \cite[Cor.
+3.10]{BhattdR}).
+Indeed, we observe that for a smooth $k$-algebra $R$, we have the (increasing, exhaustive) Postnikov filtration on $\Omega^{\ast}_{R/\mathbb{F}_p}$ whose associated graded is given by $\bigwedge^i \Omega^1_{R^{(1)}/\mathbb{F}_p}[-i]$.
+Since each of the functors